J-Afzal/Terminal-Games/README.md

 **Constraints:** The word to be guessed must be 3-14 characters long and can only contain letters.
 Only a single letter can be guessed at a time.

-**Features:** When guessing, you can use the up/down arrow keys to scroll through the available letters, or press a letter key to select it (please note that pressing q here will quit to the main menu).
+**Features:** When guessing, you can use the up/down arrow keys on Windows or the `W`/`S` keys on other platforms to scroll through the available letters, or press a letter key to select it (please note that pressing q here will show the quit menu).

-**Note:** The computer's choices are random both when guessing letters and when selecting a word to be guessed from the `./resources/words.txt` file.
+**Note:** The computer's choices are random both when guessing letters and when selecting a word to be guessed from the `G_HANGMAN_COMPUTER_WORDS` variable in `Globals.hpp`.

 ![Hangman](./resources/screenshots/Hangman.png "Hangman")